Sanction must be obtained from the Executive Director of the Association for all of the following activities:

 - Any tournament which is not sponsored or administered by a member school;

-- Any tournament which does not meet the requirements set out in number three of this article.
+- Any tournament which does not meet the requirements set out in number four of this article.

 Age and Eligibility: